Power

 • Underperforming leadership teams: competition for resources, protective behavior, silos and self-interest create dysfunction and inefficiencies that cascade through the company

-Sign up to receive 8 once-weekly email lessons on learning to recognize, develop, and effectively use the power that is inherently and uniquely yours — so that you can reinforce your self-esteem, face challenges with confidence, and navigate your personal and professional life with purpose and skill.
+Good news: the keys to cultivating your personal power can be found in our ebook on Personal Power.
+This free resource will help you recognize, develop, and effectively use the power that is inherently and uniquely yours — so that you can grow your self-esteem, face challenges with confidence, and navigate your personal and professional life with purpose and skill.